grongierisc/objectscript-openapi-definition/README.md

 ### Dockerfile

-The dockerfile, install zpm, webterminal, code and the PetShop example.
+The dockerfile, create IRISAPP namespace, install code and the PetShop example.